KadariSadhvika903/Color-Palette-Generator/README.md

 ```bash
 pip install -r requirements.txt
 ```
-4. Open the application in one of your code editors.
-5. Run the application.
+4. Run the application.
-6. To run the application, run the following command in the terminal:
+5. To run the application, run the following command in the terminal:
 ```bash
 python main.py
 ```
-7. You can test the app now.:confetti_ball::confetti_ball:
+6. You can test the app now.:confetti_ball::confetti_ball:

 <br>